istio/enhancements/features/external_authorization.md

 **Approvals**

-- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
+- [x] The appropriate work group(s) have reviewed and approved promotion of the feature.

 > Promoting of this feature to alpha is on the security WG roadmap for Istio 1.12 release, see https://docs.google.com/document/d/1KEqes4TiyfNnX8DF8TEilyRTMTwsLD9UNMPrm86PgmU/edit#heading=h.tmxzuzkx5jj2

+> Approved in this PR.

 - [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.